NgugiMuthoni/passwordApp/readme.md

 # Setup Instructions
 - clone this repository

-- have python3.6 on your device
+- have python3 and higher on your device

 - Run application in your terminal using ./run.py